mikeGEINE/FPauth/README.md

 FPauth is an easy user authentication system for [OCaml Dream](https://github.com/aantron/dream) web-framework.
 ![FPauth code example](docs/code-example.svg)

+The main idea behind the system is that user authentication is done via running sets of Strategies, and when one of them succeeds, user is considered to be authenticated.
+Authentication status is controlled by a middleware standing downstream of session middleware.

 The system allows to:
 * Control authentication in web-session;